rybycy/dotfiles/README.md

 4. autojump - allows to quickly search through visited (at least once) directories.
 Just type `j <partial_filename>` to see list of possible files/dirs
 5. `wd` adds tags to directory so after `wd add <dir_name>` in some directory you can do `wd <dir_name>` to immediately jump to this dir
 MORE?
+6. `take` to create a directory and change to it

 # tmux
 - All hotkeys visible via `ctrl + ?`